-In honour of the emperor, a three-day event has taken place for the last 12 years that brings back to Roman history and celebrates the rich past of Split.
+In honor of the emperor, a three-day event has taken place for the last 12 years that bring back Roman history and celebrates the rich past of Split.
 The Days of Diocletian sees people dressing in the attire of Romans and bringing back the vibrant period in history when Diocletian lived.
-Lectures about the history, presentations of old crafts and exhibition of products, an international tennis tournament of pairs “Diocletian’s cup”, children’s play, Roman football and music concerts are an integral part of the city centre during those 3 days
+Lectures about the history, presentations of old crafts and exhibition of products, an international tennis tournament of pairs “Diocletian’s cup”, children’s play, Roman football and music concerts are an integral part of the city center during those 3 days.

 As well as these three days to celebrate, the Diocletian lives in Split all summer.
 From May to September, every day at noon, the Peristyle holds the changing of the guards and the Emperor welcomes gathered tourists, expressing their welcome in Latin.